What is Fourth-Party Risk vs. Third-Party Risk?

 The impact of these hacks is huge and can include downtime, investigation costs, regulatory fines, and reputational damage.
 This is why you need a comprehensive third-party risk management (TPRM) solution that helps you continuously monitor, assess, and remediate risk efficiently and expeditiously.

-How to effectively execute fourth-party risk management
+How to effectively manage fourth-party risk

+According to KPMG, 79% of senior TPRM professionals say that they urgently need to improve how they identify and assess fourth parties in their supply chain.
 Fourth-party risk management is challenging and traditionally has involved close collaboration with your vendors.

 For example, very few companies maintain an inventory of their fourth parties.
 Instead, they rely on third parties to perform due diligence on these companies.
 But enforcing and validating the measures your vendors take to mitigate any risk that could impact you is notoriously difficult.

-1. Identify fourth-party connections: Bitsight automatically identifies vendor connections with other organizations and potentially risky relationships.
+Bitsight automatically identifies vendor connections with other organizations and offers dashboard views into potentially risky fourth parties based on their security ratings.

-2. Identify product connections: Easily discover the fourth-party products and services your third-party network is most dependent on.
+Easily discover the fourth-party products and services your third-party network is most dependent on.
+Uncover the interdependencies between third-, fourth-, and nth parties.

-3. Discover a fourth-party’s security posture: See each fourth-party’s security rating for a quick view of concentrated risk.
+See each fourth-party’s security rating for a quick view of concentrated risk.
+Understand the downstream impacts of a cyber incident.

-4. Get alerted to new and pressing risks: Continuously monitor your extended supply chain and receive alerts if a security incident occurs that may affect you.
+Continuously monitor your extended supply chain and receive alerts if a security incident occurs that may affect you and new relationships that pose risk.

-5. View dashboard-based reports: Get a centralized summary of fourth-party security incidents and easily report on fourth-party risk to stakeholders.
+Get a centralized summary of fourth-party security incidents and easily report on fourth-party risk.
+Provide stakeholders with credible evidence that your fourth parties’ security controls are being managed effectively.

-6. Validate your vendors’ risk reduction strategies: Ensure your vendors are following infosec best practices to reduce risk in their vendor portfolio.
+Ensure your vendors are following infosec best practices to reduce risk in their vendor portfolio.

+With these insights, it becomes much easier to manage the risk surface of your vendor supply chain and, if necessary, diversify your exposure to risky service providers.
 Learn more about third-party vs. fourth-party risk management, and how new enhancements in the Bitsight platform can help you get ahead of evolving risk in this hidden ecosystem.